 - Whether you are married, single, or something else

 Understanding these factors is one of the most important things you can do for your retirement.
 But you might just want to start with a rough number, and you can use several strategies to estimate how much you need:

 - Income replacement goal: Aiming for 75% or higher is best.

-- Multiply by your salary: For most people, roughly 10 times your salary at age 65 might be ideal.
+- Multiply by your salary: For some people, roughly 10 times your salary at age 65 might be appropriate.

 - Multiply by 25: Start with the amount you want to withdraw from savings each year, and multiply that by 25.

 - Detailed financial plan: Run the numbers with customized assumptions.

 Your Spending Level is Crucial

 The first step of retirement planning is to identify your goal.
 With a spending range in mind, you can determine if you’re on-track or if you need to make significant changes.
 Start by estimating how much you need to spend each year or month.